 As with any climate, there are many lovely plants and blooms you can use in landscaping here in the Valley.
 But if you get really picky about the colors, you can come up with a really gorgeous Phoenix landscape design.
 Stick to two main colors, and a highlight, such as yellow or white.
 Focus on concentrating these colors intermittently everywhere.

-For starters, not all color in plants comes from flowers.
-Take the Mexican Fire Barrel Cactus for example.
-The spines seen close up are pretty red in huge, but from a distance they create a hot coral halo around the plant.
-These planted in clumps with give you coral presence when little to nothing else is blooming.
-They are very slow growing though, so be careful not to plant them where faster maturing plants will quickly block them from sight.
+They are very slow growing, so be careful not to plant them where faster maturing plants will quickly block them from sight.
 In about 50 years, the Ferocactus pilosus var. pringlei might reach 6-feet tall and 18-inches wide.
-It’s hardy in Phoenix, and blooms yellow in late summer to early fall – a little surprise accent that fits that ‘highlight’ category.
+This cactus is hardy in Phoenix and blooms yellow in late summer to early fall – a little surprise accent that fits that ‘highlight’ category.

 The image at the top of the page is a coral blooming Fish Hook Barrel Cactus.
 The technical name for this Sonoran Desert native is Ferocactus wislizenii, and it too is very slow growing, but will reach 10-feet tall in about 100 years, with a girth of about 30-inches.
 It’s a much larger specimen from the Ferocactus family with reddish spines for great year around color.
 But the texture is different with their curling tips that make the halo hug the fleshy trunk, a covering more like hair than spines.
 Also known as the Arizona Barrel Cactus, it too blooms in August – September.